laserprec/Udacity-Self-Driving-Car-Nanodegree/term2/lessons/bayesianFilter/README.md

     3. Match each pseudo range estimate to its closest observation measurement
     4. For each pseudo range and observation measurement pair, calculate a probability by passing relevant values to norm_pdf: norm_pdf(observation_measurement, pseudo_range_estimate, observation_stdev)
     Return the product of all probabilities

+Why do we multiply all the probabilities in the last step?
+Our final signal (probability) must reflect all pseudo range, observation pairs.
+This blends our signal.
+For example, if we have a high probability match (small difference between the pseudo range estimate and the observation measurement) and low probability match (large difference between the pseudo range estimate and the observation measurement), our resultant probability will be somewhere in between, reflecting the overall belief we have in that state.